jithware/mappoff/README.md

 ### Edit

-To edit multiple layers, first create multiple layers.
-Ensure the edit checkbox is checked for layers to be edited.
-Adding a placemark will add it to multiple layers.
-To edit only one layer, ensure only the desired layer edit is checked.
+To edit multiple layers, first create multiple [layers](#layers).
+Ensure the Edit checkbox is checked for layers to be edited.
+Adding a [placemark](#placemark) will add it to multiple layers.
+To edit only one layer, ensure only the desired layer Edit is checked.
 Add a placemark to the layer.

 [<img src="./screenshots/android/edit.webp"
      alt="Edit"